poee/lol/pages/read/why-work-as-we-know-it-may-be-immoral.md

----
+export const meta = {
-title: Why Work as We Know It May Be Immoral
+title: "Why Work as We Know It May Be Immoral"
-slug: why-work-as-we-know-it-may-be-immoral
----
+}

-> Bullshit. *Passions are what change the world.*
+> Bullshit. _Passions are what change the world._

 <attr>Saul of Hearts - <a href="https://medium.com/career-pathing/463ff6dfec1b"><i>Why Work As We Know It May Be Immoral</i></a></attr>